farzananezri/BookStores/README.md

 cd bookstore-app

 ## 2. Configure the Database
-Create a database in MySQL (or your preferred database) and update the application.properties file located in src/main/resources/ with your database details
+ 1. Create a database in MySQL (or your preferred database) and update the application.properties file located in src/main/resources/ with your database details
+ 2. Go to file demobook.sql , to create table and insert data

 ## 3. Build the Application
 mvn clean install